n4nidhinchandran/songbird/readme.md

-# Chapter 17: The Page Manager Part 1

-So far, we have been very lazy (a good thing?).
-We have offloaded bulk of the CMS functionality to FOS and EasyAdmin bundles.
-In this chapter, we will create a simple **reusable** page bundle and the bulk of the logic ourselves.
-Let us call this NestablePageBundle.
+# Chapter 18: Making Your Bundle Reusable

+We have created a page bundle in the previous chapter.
+It's not perfect but let's say we want to share it with everyone.
+How do we do that?
+Be warned, we need lots of refactoring in the code to make it sharable.

+This is a long chapter.
+It goes through the process of creating a resuable bundle by trial and error.
+I think it is a good process to go through because it makes you pause and think.
+If you already know the process and want to skip through, simple clone the [NestablePageBundle from github](https://github.com/bernardpeh/NestablePageBundle) and follow the installation instructions in the readme file.
+Then, jump over to the next chapter.

 ## Objectives

-> * The Plan
-> * Define User Stories
-> * Create Our Own Bundle Generation Script (Optional)
-> * Implementation
+> * Creating a Separate Repository
-> * Create Sample Data
+> * Updating Application composer.json
-> * Integrating NestableJS
+> * Renaming SongbirdNestablePageBundle
-> * Create Functional Tests
+> * Making the Bundle Extensible

 ## Pre-setup